-(4) Translation of Foreign Currency Financial Statements
+(5) Translation of Foreign Currency Financial Statements

-Each foreign operation of the Company determines its function currency upon its primary economic environment and items included in the financial statements of each operation are measured using that functional currency.
-The assets and liabilities of foreign operations are translated into New Taiwan Dollars at the closing rate of exchange prevailing at the reporting date and their income and expenses are translated at an average rate for the period.
+The assets and liabilities of foreign operations are translated into NT\$ at the closing rate of exchange prevailing at the reporting date and their income and expenses are translated at an average rate for the period.
 The exchange differences arising on the translation are recognized in other comprehensive income.
-On the disposal of a foreign operation, the cumulative amount of the exchange differences relating to the foreign operation, recognized in other comprehensive income and accumulated in the separate component of equity, is reclassified from equity to profit or loss when the gain or loss on disposal is recognized.
-On the partial disposal of foreign operations that result in a loss of control, loss of significant influence or joint control but retain partial equity is considering as disposal.
+On the disposal of a foreign operation, the cumulative amount of the exchange differences relating to that foreign operation, recognized in other comprehensive income and accumulated in the separate component of equity, is reclassified from equity to profit or loss when the gain or loss on disposal is recognized.
+A partial disposal involving the loss of control over a subsidiary that includes a foreign operating entity and a partial disposal of an interest in an affiliate or joint agreement that includes a foreign operating entity in which the retained interest deemed as a financial asset that includes a foreign operating entity is considering as disposal.